visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/index.rst

 ----------

-Common to all ICS operators is a four tab GUI: Source, Integration, Appearance, and Advanced (the Poincare operator also has an Analysis tab).
+Common to all ICS operators is a four tab GUI: Source, Integration, Appearance, and Advanced (the Poincaré operator also has an Analysis tab).
 These tabs contain many functions that are common across all four operators.
 The following is a description of those common features.
 Please note: on a mac system, the contents of the Source and Integration tabs are combined into a